ibm-cloud-docs/power-iaas/modifying-instance.md

    The Delete virtual server instance dialog is displayed.

-2. On the Delete virtual server instance dialog, set **Delete data volumes attached to this instance** to on to acknowledge the following:
+2. On the Delete virtual server instance dialog, set **Delete data volumes attached to this instance** to on.
+When you enable this option, the following actions occur:

-    - The data volumes that are attached to the VSI are deleted.
-Data volumes that are attached to multiple VSIs are not deleted.
+    - Data volumes that are attached only to this VSI are deleted.
+    - Data volumes that are attached to multiple VSIs are not deleted.
     - Any auxiliary volumes on the secondary site are also deleted.

 3. To confirm, type the name of the VSI that you want to delete.